joe-pier/WSBscraper/README.md

 # WSBscraper
-just a normal Reddit Scraper
+Just a normal Reddit Scraper

-this is a normal Reddit you frick!
+to use it fill in with your username and password at line 47-48